[Tartan History Page]

 Scottish History Timeline: 16th Century -19th Century

-1603-1625 AD
+1603-1629 AD

-Age of Enlightenment, Dawn of the Modern World: James VI (Stewart) becomes King James I of England after death of Elizabeth.
-Ethnic cleansing laws put into effect for next 300 years in Ireland and Scotland See Kingcraft or Pacification of the Highlands James murders his female cousin, beheads Sir Walter Raleigh, and tortures thousands on: the rack, bonecrusher, scavanger’s daughter (leg, hand and neck irons), root, cashie-laws, langirnis, narrow-bore, iron collar, bynebandes, bilboes (leg irons chained to a wall), thumbscrews, pear (knives into vagina), cat o’ nine tails (whip) and brake (teeth broken).
+Age of Enlightenment, Age of Reason: Aufklärung, Dawn of the Modern World: James VI (Stewart) becomes King James I of England after death of Elizabeth.
+Ethnic cleansing laws put into effect for next 300 years in Ireland and Scotland See Kingcraft or Pacification of the Highlands James murders his female cousin, beheads Sir Walter Raleigh, and tortures thousands on: the rack, bonecrusher, scavanger’s daughter (leg, hand and neck irons), root, cashie-laws, langirnis, wooden horse, narrow-bore, iron collar, bynebandes, bilboes (leg irons chained to a wall), thumbscrews, pear (knives into vagina), cat o’ nine tails (whip) and brake (teeth broken).
 Pressing to death is used up until 1726.
 James I authors the King James version of the Bible and establishs the Anglican or Epispocal Church in Scotland.
 Presbyterians are persecuted and records are destroyed.
 Guy Fawkes’ Gunpowder Plot fails.

 1633 -1660AD